getchip/PocketCHIP-Docs/source/includes/_applications.md

 ![Customize sound effects](images/pico-soundfx.jpg)

-PICO-8's sound editor has two view modes: graph view and tracker view.
+PICO-8's sound editor has two view modes: **graph view** and **tracker view**.
 Switch between modes by tapping on the graph and tracker buttons in the upper-left corner of the sound editor.

 In both views, the number in the top left, under the view selector is the sound effect number.
 PICO-8 can handle 64 different effects.